nickmpaz/pynet-user-guide/README.md

     $ git clone https://github.com/nickmpaz/pynet-gateway.git && cd pynet-gateway
     $ vagrant up

+That's it!
+Ansible will do the rest.
 Check that the Gateway is working with:

     $ curl http://localhost:5000
     [Pynet] - Connection Successful